Published On: Jun 14 2013 12:37:08 PM CDTUpdated On: Mar 03 2016 01:00:00 AM CST

 Aerosmith frontman Steven Tyler tackled "The Star-Spangled Banner" at 2012's AFC Championship game, but not everyone was impressed.
 Tyler tried to add his trademark scream to jazz it up, but between that and him not saying all the words correctly, many people called it the "worst national anthem performance of all time."

-Singer Alicia Keys was called "disrespectful" for sitting while playing the piano as she performed the National Anthem prior to the start of the NFL Super Bowl XLVII in 2013.
+Singer Alicia Keys was called "disrespectful" for sitting while playing the piano as she performed the national anthem prior to the start of Super Bowl XLVII in February 2013.

-Whitney Houston sang the National Anthem before before the 1991 Super Bowl in what some thought was one of the best national anthem performances of all time.
+Whitney Houston sang the national anthem before Super Bowl XXV on Jan.
+27, 1991, in Tampa, Florida, in what some thought was one of the best national anthem performances of all time.
 However, in the days following Houston's performance, a controversy arose when it was reported that she lip-synched to her own pre-recorded version of the song.
+In 2012, Houston's musical director, Ricky Minor, admitted she had sung to a taped track, though the vocals were recorded by her.

-Famous for many controversial moments, Roseanne Barr's version of the Star-Spangled Banner is one of the most notable ever.
+Famous for many controversial moments, Roseanne Barr's version of "The Star-Spangled Banner" at a San Diego Padres baseball game on July 25, 1990, is one of the most notable ever.
 Barr screeched through the song and added some clichéd baseball humor by spitting and grabbing her crotch.
-President George Bush called it "disgusting" and "a disgrace," but Barr defended her performance by writing in her book, "I'm an American, and that is my song, too."
+President George H.W.
+Bush called it "disgusting" and "a disgrace," but Barr defended her performance by writing in her book, "I'm an American, and that is my song, too."

-During a 2013 Memorial Cup game, Canadian singer Alexis Normand severely distorted the U.S. national anthem, stumbling through the lyrics and even pausing at times as she seemed to forget full phrases.
+During a 2013 Memorial Cup hockey game in Saskatoon, Saskatchewan, Canadian singer Alexis Normand severely distorted the U.S. national anthem, stumbling through the lyrics and even pausing at times as she seemed to forget full phrases.
 Fortunately, audience members at the Canadian ice hockey tournament were good sports and helped Normand finish the song.

 One of the most talked-about "Star-Spangled Banner" renditions was Beyonce's performance at President Barack Obama's inauguration in 2013, which turned out to be a prerecorded version of the song.
 Beyoncé explained that a lack of rehearsal opportunity with the military band before the inauguration led her to use a vocal backing track during that ceremony, which some say is somewhat of an industry standard.

-Click here to take a look at lip-synchers caught in the act.
+Click here to take a look at lip-syncers caught in the act.